 Your dissertation needs an abstract which concisely summaries your document.
-This allows readers to quickly find out if your work is relevant to them and whether to read it.
 Your abstract should be within the first section of your dissertation before you start the main text.

 For more information on writing a summary visit our guide.

 Does every figure and photograph have a caption and is it referred to in the text?
 A caption is a short piece of text immediately below the figure or photograph that describes what it is.

 You need to have captions for every figure, photograph, image or table in your dissertation.
 This caption should give a description and any relevent references.

 You can add a caption to an image in Word by right-clicking on the image/table/figure etc.. and selecting ‘Insert Caption’.
 This will open a dialogue box for you to type in your caption text.